 Is it any good?

 Another purpose of literature is to expose readers to lives different from their own, to open closed minds and broaden experience.
 Hanging her story on Shakur allows Woodson to accomplish both purposes.
-Tupac Shakur was one of those figures who divided America into two mutually uncomprehending groups -- those who loved him and found personal meaning in his work, and those who dismissed him as just another posing thug who reaped what he sowed.
+Tupac Shakur was one of those figures who divided America into two mutually uncomprehending groups -- those who loved him and found personal meaning in his work, and those who dismissed him as a gangsta who reaped what he sowed.
 Woodson opens up the world of the former group to the latter, who, after reading this, may want to reassess their hasty judgments and perhaps learn more.

 Talk to your kids about ...

-How can a celebrity or recording artist be seen so differently by different people?
-Why is Tupac Shakur so important to the characters?
+Families can talk about how the main characters feel about recording artist Tupac Shakur in After Tupac and D Foster.
+Why is Tupac so important to the characters?
 How does he affect their lives?

 Have you ever had a friendship revolve around a shared love of a recording artist or movie star?
 How did your both being fans affect the friendship?